SepiksLabs/unitedstatesofgaming/money.md

 Ask any person who has achieved success in these career paths, and they will mention the hundreds of hours of work they have put in *not* playing games, in order to become successful.
 Not everyone has the capability to withstand the challenges that crop up behind the scenes.
 This is not to discourage anyone from pursuing these career paths, but it is necessary to be aware of the many risks and requirements involved with each of them.
 That is what this chapter is all about.

-We will explore five career paths, which I feel are the ones which offer the right mix of being enjoyable, challenging, and financially lucrative at the same time.
+We will explore four career paths, which I feel are the ones which offer the right mix of being enjoyable, challenging, and financially lucrative at the same time.
 Finding success with these options is not easy, but for those who persevere, there is a proven path to making an honest living using these career paths.

 ## Game Development